siesto1elemento/ProjectSirius/PRODUCT_REQUIREMENTS.md

 *   **Advanced Visualizations:** Introduce more interactive charts and data visualization tools.
 *   **Portfolio Management:** Allow users to track their own investment portfolios and analyze their performance.
 *   **Community Features:** Create a space for users to share analysis, create public watchlists, and discuss investment strategies.

+## 9. Functions Used

+### `get_stock_price_data`
+**Usecase:** To retrieve historical and real-time stock price information (Open, High, Low, Close, Volume) for a specific ticker.
+This is fundamental for technical analysis, charting, and calculating historical returns and volatility.

+### `get_price_earning_data`
+**Usecase:** To fetch the Price-to-Earnings (P/E) ratio of a company, both current and historical.
+This is a key valuation metric used to determine if a stock is relatively overvalued or undervalued compared to its earnings, its own history, or its industry peers.

+### `get_financial_statement`
+**Usecase:** To pull a company's core financial documents: the Income Statement, Balance Sheet, and Cash Flow Statement.
+This is essential for fundamental analysis to assess a company's profitability, financial health, and operational efficiency.

+### `get_company_profile`
+**Usecase:** To obtain descriptive information about a company, including its business summary, industry, sector, headquarters location, and key executives.
+This helps an investor understand the nature of the business they are investing in.

+### `get_latest_news`
+**Usecase:** To retrieve recent news articles, press releases, and market-moving headlines related to a specific company.
+This allows investors to stay informed about events that could impact the stock price, such as earnings announcements, product launches, or management changes.

+### `compare_two_companies_financial_statement`
+**Usecase:** To perform a side-by-side comparison of the financial statements of two different companies, typically competitors in the same industry.
+This is used for competitive analysis to identify which company is performing better on key financial metrics.

+### `get_dividend_data`
+**Usecase:** To get a company's dividend history, including dividend per share, dividend yield, and payout ratio.
+This is crucial for income-focused investors looking for stable, dividend-paying stocks.

+### `get_financial_ratios`
+**Usecase:** To calculate or retrieve a wide range of financial ratios (e.g., Debt-to-Equity, Return on Equity (ROE), Price-to-Book (P/B), Current Ratio).
+These ratios provide a quick, standardized way to evaluate a company's performance and financial health across different areas like profitability, liquidity, and solvency.

+### `compare_with_industry_peers`
+**Usecase:** To benchmark a company's key financial metrics and valuation ratios against the industry average or a specific set of competitors.
+This helps to contextualize the company's performance and determine if it's an industry leader or laggard.

+### `calculate_dcf_valuation`
+**Usecase:** To perform a Discounted Cash Flow (DCF) analysis.
+This is a valuation method used to estimate a company's intrinsic value based on projections of its future free cash flows.
+The result helps an investor decide if the stock is currently trading above or below its "fair value."

+### `get_historical_performance`
+**Usecase:** To analyze a stock's past price performance over various timeframes (e.g., 1-year, 5-year, 10-year returns).
+This helps in understanding the stock's historical growth and volatility, although past performance is not indicative of future results.

+### `analyze_growth_trends`
+**Usecase:** To analyze the historical trends of key growth metrics like revenue, earnings per share (EPS), and free cash flow.
+This helps in assessing the consistency and sustainability of a company's growth trajectory.

+### `get_esg_scores`
+**Usecase:** To retrieve a company's Environmental, Social, and Governance (ESG) ratings from various agencies.
+This is used by socially conscious investors to evaluate a company's sustainability, ethical impact, and non-financial risks.

+### `calculate_risk_metrics`
+**Usecase:** To compute key risk metrics for a stock, such as Beta (market volatility), Standard Deviation (price volatility), and the Sharpe Ratio (risk-adjusted return).
+This helps in quantifying the risk associated with an investment.

+### `suggest_portfolio_allocation`
+**Usecase:** To generate a sample asset allocation strategy based on a user's risk tolerance, investment horizon, and financial goals.
+This is a foundational step in building a diversified investment portfolio.

+### `analyze_sector_trends`
+**Usecase:** To analyze the overall health, growth prospects, and emerging trends of a specific industry or sector.
+This is used for a "top-down" investment approach, where an investor first identifies promising sectors and then looks for the best companies within them.

+### `assess_management_quality`
+**Usecase:** To gather and analyze information about a company's leadership team, such as their track record, tenure, capital allocation decisions, and shareholder communication.
+This is a qualitative assessment crucial for long-term investment success.

+### `analyze_competitive_advantage`
+**Usecase:** To identify and evaluate a company's sustainable competitive advantages, often referred to as its "economic moat" (e.g., brand strength, network effects, cost advantages).
+This helps determine a company's ability to fend off competition and sustain long-term profitability.

+### `estimate_fair_value`
+**Usecase:** To calculate an estimated intrinsic or "fair" value for a stock using multiple valuation models (e.g., DCF, P/E multiples, P/B multiples).
+This provides a price target that can be compared against the current market price.

+### `get_economic_indicators`
+**Usecase:** To retrieve major macroeconomic data points like GDP growth rates, inflation (CPI), unemployment rates, and interest rates.
+This helps investors understand the broader economic environment that could influence corporate earnings and stock market performance.

+### `get_insider_transactions`
+**Usecase:** To track the buying and selling of company stock by its own executives, directors, and large shareholders.
+Significant insider buying can be a positive signal, while heavy selling might be a red flag.